natsxki/raytracer-diamond/README.md

 ## What is this?

-A little computer graphics project that simulates the way light *actually* behaves inside a cut diamond — bouncing, bending, splitting into colors, and slowly getting absorbed — while the stone tumbles and bounces around under gravity.
-Everything is raytraced live on the GPU, so you can spin the camera, drag the lights around, and drop a fresh diamond whenever you like. ✧
+A computer graphics project that simulates the way light *actually* behaves inside a cut diamond — bouncing, bending, splitting into colors, and slowly getting absorbed, while the stone tumbles and bounces around under gravity.
+Everything is raytraced live on the GPU, so you can spin the camera, drag the lights around, and drop a fresh diamond whenever you like.

 Built as the final project for **IGR — Fundamentals of Computer Graphics** (Télécom Paris).